 Long-Term Ecstasy Symptoms

-Some of the signs that someone is chronically abusing ecstasy include problems sleeping and insomnia, memory loss, anxiety, paranoia, lethargy or fatigue and depression.
-If someone is habitually abusing MDMA, they may also exhibit some of the general signs of substance abuse, which can include a decline in their physical health and their outward appearance, nausea, sweating, coordination problems, changes in sleep and eating habits, laziness or lethargy, mood swings and secrecy.
+Some of the signs that someone is chronically abusing Ecstasy include problems sleeping and insomnia, memory loss, anxiety, paranoia, lethargy or fatigue, and depression.
+They may also exhibit some of the general signs of substance abuse, which can include a decline in their physical health and their outward appearance, nausea, sweating, coordination problems, changes in sleep and eating habits, laziness or lethargy, mood swings and secrecy.

-Recent research reveals that changes in the brain take place very quickly after a person starts to abuse ecstasy.
-These changes can result in anxiety, depression and confusion.
-Additional symptoms of ecstasy abuse include poor performance on tests requiring memory or cognitive ability.
-Tests have shown that even brief exposure to ecstasy can result in damage that lasts years.
+Ecstasy abuse can change the brain’s chemistry rapidly, affecting its ability to release and metabolize serotonin.
+These changes can result in memory impairment, anxiety, depression, and confusion.
+Additional symptoms of Ecstasy abuse include poor performance on short-term and long-term memory.
+Tests have shown that even brief exposure to Ecstasy can result in damage that lasts years.

 If you recognize the symptoms of ecstasy use disorder in a loved one or even yourself, it’s important to speak with a representative at The Recovery Village.
-Abusing Molly, MDMA and ecstasy can lead to serious health effects, including death.
-For this reason, it’s important to seek professional and medical assistance at a detox and rehab treatment center, like The Recovery Village.
+Abusing Molly/MDMA/Ecstasy can lead to serious health effects, including death.
+You can seek professional and medical assistance at a detox and rehab treatment center like The Recovery Village.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.